 We want to be in a position to enable those Clubs striving to provide the very best training programs at the recreational and competitive levels to be able to reach their goals within the new player development pathway.
 Importantly, individual Clubs will have the choice to determine where they fit, and whether or not they want to focus on a grassroots orientation or might also want to offer even more.

-Whatever decisions Clubs make, The OSA will work to support you and your goals, and try to ensure that you not only keep youngsters in the sport but also build even more interest in your local community.
+Whatever decisions Clubs make, The Ontario Soccer will work to support you and your goals, and try to ensure that you not only keep youngsters in the sport but also build even more interest in your local community.

 6) Why are Clubs being pushed to have more coaches certified?